Trent DeBruin CFP®, CFA, MBA MD Wealth Management, LLC

 About Trent DeBruin CFP®, CFA, MBA

-While I work with various types of people, common threads in all client relationships are a focus on the client’s full financial picture, developing a clear and individualized financial plan, and (most importantly) helping clients implement that plan.
+While I work with people in different life stages, common threads in all client relationships are a focus on the client’s full financial picture, developing a clear and individualized financial plan, and (most importantly) helping clients implement that plan.
 MD Wealth Management tends to be a good fit for people who value financial planning (in addition to investments) and an ongoing relationship with a trusted advisor who can help them manage all areas of their financial lives.

-Here is a brief overview of some of the things we do:
+Here is a brief overview of the things we do:

 Early Career Doctors – Organize the many moving parts of your financial life and develop a strong financial foundation.
-Among other things, this includes putting together a student loan game plan, getting clear on goals, figuring out the best way to save and invest to different accounts, optimizing employer benefits, and making the rent versus buy decision.
-Starting on the right path and getting the big decisions right early in your career tends to have a magnified impact down the road.
+This includes putting together a student loan game plan, getting clear on goals, figuring out the best way to save and invest to different accounts, optimizing employer benefits, and making the rent versus buy decision.
+Starting on the right path early in your career tends to have a magnified impact down the road.

 Mid-Career Doctors – Manage the growing complexity of your financial life.
-This includes college planning, reviewing insurance coverage and estate plans, optimizing how you save and invest for different goals as your income rises, and detailed retirement planning to ensure that you remain on track.
-As the stakes rise in your financial life, it becomes increasingly important to have a clear plan and to ensure that you are making the right decisions for your situation.
+This includes college planning, reviewing insurance coverage and estate plans, optimizing how you save and invest for different goals as your income rises, and detailed retirement planning to keep you on track.
+As the stakes rise in your financial life, it becomes increasingly important to have a clear plan that ensures you are making the right money decisions.

 Prior to co-founding MD Wealth Management, I was a partner at Driehaus Capital Management in Chicago, where I worked for more than a decade.
 I am a CERTIFIED FINANCIAL PLANNER™ professional and a CFA® charterholder.
 I have a BA in Finance from the University of Notre Dame and an MBA in Finance and Economics from the University of Chicago Booth School of Business.

-The post How to Save Taxes as an Attending Physician or Practicing Dentist appeared first on MD Wealth Management, LLC.
+The post How to Have a Million Dollar Portfolio by Age 45 as an Academic Physician appeared first on MD Wealth Management.

 - Financial Independence Retire Early (FIRE)